 COLLECTED WISDOM™ on 401k Hardship WithdrawalsThis archive contains not only the most current material on the topic, but also older items that are still relevant, provide background, perspective or are germane to the topic.
 If you find a broken link or an items that you feel is outdate, irrelevant or no longer appropriate, please let us know.

-Hardship distributions are a valuable component of many 401k retirement plans.
-They encourage participation in the plan and provide a sense of security to participants as they seek a balance between retirement savings and current financial needs.
-But plan sponsors need to know the rules and administer hardship withdrawals carefully.
 Changes to Hardship Withdrawal Administration From the SECURE 2.0 ActPlan sponsors of retirement plans with hardship withdrawal provisions have come to realize that complying with hardship rules is sometimes a hardship.
 Luckily, the SECURE 2.0 Act in Section 312 has provided relief to those plan sponsors that administer hardship withdrawals by relying on written certification.
 Source: Belfint.com, May 2023

 SECURE 2.0: New, Penalty-Free DistributionsLife is a balancing act.
 Regulators strive to fight leakage by imposing penalties on early distributions, but they also don't want to add to legitimate unforeseen and extreme emergencies by imposing penalties when participants are in trouble.
 At the same time, regulators don't want to impose administrative burdens that would be a deterrent from offering a plan, so most of the new distribution options are optional.
 Source: Belfint.com, April 2023